00Hammers/00Hammers/README.md

 Hi, I’m @00Hammers, but you can call me Chris.

-I'm a curious programmer fascinated by data and math (which doesn't necessary mean I'm particularly good at it).
+I'm a curious programmer fascinated by data and math.

 I’m currently learning Kotlin for Android developement, getting a grasp on some APIs, and falling in love with APL!
 <!---